 - Bacon Green Onion Deviled Eggs

-- 12 large jalapeno peppers, halved lengthwise, seeds and membranes removed
+- 12 large jalapeno peppers, halved lengthwise with stem intact, seeds and membranes removed

 - 1 cup sharp cheddar cheese or pepperjack cheese

 - ¼ teaspoon black pepper